GIScience/climate-action-land-consumption/README.md

 We have to replace names at multiple level.

-Let's start with refactoring the name of the package ([plugin_blueprint/](plugin_blueprint/)).
+Let's start with refactoring the name of the package ([plugin_blueprint/](plugin_blueprint)).
-If you don't want to get creative you can simply mimic the repository name.
+Rename it to the project name you have defined above in your `pyproject.toml`.
 This directory is also copied to the Docker container we use for deployment.
 Therefore, you have to change the name also in the [Dockerfile](Dockerfile) and the [Dockerfile.Kaniko](Dockerfile.Kaniko).